jenkinsci/vectorcast-coverage-plugin/README.md

 ## Change Log

 ### Version 0.16 (20 Jan 2021)
-- Fixed misalignment of chards with an environmnent has no coverage
+- Fixed misalignment of charts with an environmnent has no coverage

 ### Version 0.15 (8 Dec 2020)
 - Fixed remote read hang up problem